How to Build a DIY Firepit for Your Backyard

 Glue the Blocks

+To keep your shape, pick up 2 blocks at a time, apply your glue, and place the 2 blocks back and continue around.
 Cut off the end of the tube of landscape adhesive and use the piercing device that is built into the caulking gun to pierce the end of the tube (through the nozzle).
 Fit the landscape adhesive into the caulking gun and pump a few times to work the adhesive into the nozzle.

-Set the Second and Third Tiers of Blocks
+Set the Third and Fourth Tiers